Nathan-Busse-private/All-Terrain-Arduino-Robotic-Interface/README.md

 The controls of the robot is just like a regular rc car but you can change the speed of the robot, plus you can control the lights to drive at night.
 It includes a buzzer which can be toggled wirelessly.
-The RGB light cycles automatically and uses the "# random" function.
+The RGB light cycles automatically and uses the "random" function.
 It then selects the colour values from a range of o to 255.
 Each number resembles a different colour but their is a bug where only certain colours are shown.